qiime2/docs/source/tutorials/filtering.rst

 ---------------------------
 In this section of the tutorial we'll see how to filter (i.e., remove) samples from a distance matrix using the ``filter-distance-matrix`` method provided by the ``q2-diversity`` plugin.

-.. note:: Filtering distance matrices works the same way as filtering feature tables by indices or sample metadata.
-The examples provided in this section are brief; please refer to :ref:`index-based-filtering` and :ref:`metadata-based-filtering` above for more details.
+.. note:: Filtering distance matrices works the same way as filtering feature tables by identifiers or sample metadata.
+The examples provided in this section are brief; please refer to :ref:`identifier-based-filtering` and :ref:`metadata-based-filtering` above for more details.

-A distance matrix can be filtered based on indices.
-For example, to filter a distance matrix to retain the two samples specified in ``samples-to-keep.tsv`` above (see :ref:`index-based-filtering`):
+A distance matrix can be filtered based on identifiers.
+For example, to filter a distance matrix to retain the two samples specified in ``samples-to-keep.tsv`` above (see :ref:`identifier-based-filtering`):

 .. command-block::
    qiime diversity filter-distance-matrix \
      --i-distance-matrix distance-matrix.qza \
      --m-metadata-file samples-to-keep.tsv \
-     --o-filtered-distance-matrix index-filtered-distance-matrix.qza
+     --o-filtered-distance-matrix identifier-filtered-distance-matrix.qza

 A distance matrix can also be filtered based on sample metadata.
 For example, to filter a distance matrix to retain only samples from subject 2: